scottstanie/sentineleof/README.md

   Download Sentinel precise orbit files.

-  Saves files to current directory, regardless of what --path is given to search.
+  Saves files to `save-dir` (default = current directory)

   Download EOFs for specific date, or searches for Sentinel files in --path.
+  Will find both ".SAFE" and ".zip" files matching Sentinel-1 naming convention.
 With no arguments, searches current directory for Sentinel 1 products

 Options:
-  -r, --date TEXT          Validity date for EOF to download -m, --mission [S1A|S1B]  Sentinel satellite to download (None gets both S1A
+  -d, --date TEXT              Validity date for EOF to download -p, --search-path DIRECTORY  Path of interest for finding Sentinel products.
+                               [default: .]

+  --save-dir DIRECTORY         Directory to save output .EOF files into
+                               [default: .]

+  -m, --mission [S1A|S1B]      Optionally specify Sentinel satellite to
-                           and S1B)
+                               download (default: gets both S1A and S1B)

   --help                       Show this message and exit.
 ```

 To use the function from python, you can pass a list of dates: